Tolsi111/Memo-App/README.md

-# My encounter with React
+# My first encounter with React